tiulia/laboratoare_awbd_an1/lab1_start/README.md

 ```

 #### Exercise 6
 Create a new implementation for DiscountCalculator interface.
-Rerun test.
+Rerun all tests.
 ```java
 @Component
 public class FixDiscountCalculator implements DiscountCalculator{